 The harvest fee is 0.03 ACS on the ACS farms, and 0.06 ACSI on the ACSI farms.

-If you harvest when your Pending amount is less than 0.03 ACS (or less than 0.06 ACSI), your Pending amount will reset to 0.
+The harvest button appears after your Pending amount is more than 0.03 ACS (or more than 0.06 ACSI).

 The performance fee is 5% and the workers fee is 0.3% (both are applied only on the profit).